zdrive/wp-zerofour/README.md

 ## Demo Mode
 * When enabled, populates the Home Page with sample content
 * If content already exists, it will be used
-* If content is missing, Demo Mode will use sample content
+* If content is missing, Demo Mode will supply sample content
 * Look at the sample content for tips on how to replace it
 * Demo Mode is ON by default
 * WP-ZeroFour Options...
 General...
 Layout Options